AndreasMerentitis/time-series-demo/README.md

 # Time series demo

-The goal is to forecast 12 months of future samphoo sales data with SARIMAX as well as Prophet and visualize the predictive intervals.
+The goal is to forecast 12 months of future samphoo sales data with SARIMAX as well as Prophet and NeuralProphet.
+We visualize the predictive intervals when possible.
 We use plotly to make the visualizations easier to explore.

 The dataset describes the monthly number of sales of shampoo over a 3 year period.
 The units are a sales count and there are 36 observations.
 The original dataset is credited